mNemlaghi/mNemlaghi.github.io/cloud-embeddings/part-one-evaluate.md

 evaluation = MTEB(tasks=["SciFact"])
 evaluation.run(model, eval_splits=["test"], output_folder=output_path_folder)
 ```
-With the help of `joblib` library, I used a bit of batching in here in order to speed up the operations.
+With the help of `joblib` library, I used a bit of batching in order to speed up the operations.

 ### Results